-If you’re a beginner trader in the options market, there are certain options trading rules you must learn to see any kind of success.
+If you’re a beginner trader in the options market in 2021, there are certain options trading rules you must learn to see any kind of success.

 Like most things in life, you can’t just jump into something and expect to turn $1 into a king’s ransom… especially on the options market.

 The reality is that 90% of investors actually lose money trading options… more so when they don’t follow these three options trading rules.

 Now is as good a time as any to remind ourselves of the golden options trading rules.
 They’re the same ones I live by.

 Following these three tips will help you become a much better trader…

 One of the first options trading rules has been an ongoing debate for years.
 Hedge fund traders say 90% of options expire worthless.
 Then you’ll have active traders who say it’s more like 50%-60%.
 However, in my experience, I’d say around 80% of options expire worthless.

 And you’ll often hear about these large funds — premium sellers — that write or sell options to collect that amount of premium.
 They’re turning nine out of every 10 trades into winners due simply to the fact that a very high percentage of options expire worthless.

 Therefore, when you buy options, you need to be precise on where and when to enter and exit.

 You can increase the probability of making profitable options trades by buying contracts with high delta.